by Greg Crowther

 (1) Why, anatomically speaking, is "hypohypothalamus" a reasonable nickname for the pituitary gland?
 (Hint: what does "hypo" mean?)

-(2) Do the four specific hormones listed in the rap come from the anterior pituitary, the posterior pituitary, both, or neither?
+(3) Do the four specific hormones listed in the rap come from the hypothalamus, the anterior pituitary, the posterior pituitary, or a mix of these?

 (Answers may be found on the answers page.)